HomeStage and TheaterEvil Dead: The Musical

 Evil Dead: The Musical

-Amazingly enough, the combination of horror and song actually worked, and with the blessing of both Raimi and actor Bruce Campbell, a staged version was held in Toronto later that year.
-The success of the performance led to an Off-Broadway run in 2006 as well as an on-going engagement at Planet Hollywood in Las Vegas.
+The success of the performance led to an Off-Broadway run in 2006, as well as an on-going engagement at Planet Hollywood in Las Vegas.
 More significantly, over 150 different regional theaters around the world have staged performances of Evil Dead: The Musical, making it the twenty-first century equivalent of The Rocky Horror Picture Show.

-In addition to Ash Williams, all of the main characters from both Evil Dead and Evil Dead II appear in Evil Dead: The Musical, with the exception of Bobby Joe and Henrietta from the second installment.
+In addition to Ash Williams, all the main characters from both Evil Dead and Evil Dead II appear in Evil Dead: The Musical, with the exception of Bobby Joe and Henrietta from the second installment.
 Some of the characters have been altered – most notably the now dimwitted blond Shelly from the original Evil Dead – while both Annie and Ed from Evil Dead II have been tweaked to give them a more comic persona.

-These subtractions and alterations, however, only add to the overall enjoyment of Evil Dead: The Musical, giving the narrative the necessary cohesion needed to bridge the two films it is primarily based on.
+These subtractions and alterations, however, only add to the overall enjoyment of Evil Dead: The Musical, giving the narrative the necessary cohesion to bridge the two films that it is primarily based on.
 While the Evil Dead from 1981 was a straight-forward horror flick, Evil Dead II often served as a parody of the genre to go along with the horror, and Evil Dead: The Musical has fully embraced the comedic elements of Sam Raimi’s scripts and Bruce Campbell’s performances.

-In addition to Tolin, Andrew Hosmer of the Art Institute of Pittsburgh was contracted to fabricate a mounted moose head for the cabin that comes “alive” during the production – as it does within the film Evil Dead II – swinging its head from side-to-side while likewise talking and singing.
+In addition to Tolin, Andrew Hosmer of the Art Institute of Pittsburgh was contracted to fabricate a mounted moose head for the cabin that comes “alive” during the production – as it does within the film Evil Dead II – swinging its head from side-to-side while talking and singing along.
 It was an amazing piece of special effects, and the official program for the Pittsburgh production of Evil Dead: The Musical listed no less than eight additional designers besides Hosmer who assisted in its construction.

 Rather than be deterred, audience members embraced this particular aspect of the performance, anticipating the coming onslaught during scenes involving a chainsaw and later when an axe is used to dismember various body parts.
 Those scenes were paltry, however, compared to the unexpected moments of Act II and the literal blood-bath that arrived as Evil Dead: The Musical reached its climax.